CodeHarborHub/codeharborhub.github.io/courses/html/basic/intro-html.md

 sidebar_label: Introduction to HTML
 sidebar_position: 1
 description: "Learn the basics of HTML, the foundation of web development, and create your first web page."
-tags: [html courses, web development in html courses, html basic]
+tags: [html courses, web development in html courses, html basic, introduction to html]
-keywoards: [html courses, web development in html courses, html basic]
+keywoards: [html courses, web development in html courses, html basic, introduction to html]
 author: [CodeHarborHub, Ajay Dhangar]
 ---